How it works?

 Photocatalysis is a form of photosynthesis that actually reverses plant based photosynthesis.
 It’s a natural process whereby light energy hits a mineral and triggers a chemical process that results in the breakdown or decomposition of organic matter.
 UV-PCO (ultra violet photocatalysis) is a technology that accelerates the natural decomposition of organic matter.

-By definition, la fotocatálisis is the acceleration of a photoreaction in the presence of a catalyst.
-A catalyst is a substance that accelerates or accelerates a chemical reaction without being consumed in that chemical reaction.
-For example, in catalytic converters used in automobiles, platinum accelerates the chemical decomposition of the exhaust into harmless gases and platinum is not consumed in the process.
-In UV-PCO, energy from sunlight or fluorescent lamps activates a mineral called anatase titanium dioxide (TiO2) and accelerates the natural chemical decomposition of organic molecules such as dirt, foul material and VOCs.
-The TIO2 is not used in the process, so the UV-PCO process can continue to break down organic molecules over and over again until only harmless gas remains.
+By definition, photocatalysis is the acceleration of a photoreaction in the presence of a catalyst.
+A catalyst is a substance that accelerates or speeds up a chemical reaction without being consumed in that chemical reaction.
+For example, in catalytic converters used in automobiles, platinum accelerates the chemical breakdown of exhaust into harmless gases, and the platinum is not consumed in the process.
+In UV-PCO, energy from sunlight or fluorescent lamps activates a mineral called MOM and accelerates the natural chemical breakdown of organic molecules such as dirt, grime, and VOCs.
+MOM is not used up in the process, so the UV-PCO process can continue to break down organic molecules over and over again until only harmless gas remains.

-There are four basic components that must be present for UV-PCO to break down organic matter proactively and continuously: TiO2, light, water vapour (always present in air as moisture) and air flow.
+There are four basic components that must be present for UV-PCO to break down organic matter proactively and continuously: MOM, light, water vapor (always present in the air as humidity), and air flow.